 - Will they ensure that the crane meets OSHA/OHSA’s safety requirements?

-Often times there are crane(s) located within a facility which is used more than others.
+Often times there is crane(s) located within a facility, which is used more than others.
 In these cases, these crane(s) will require more attention than the others.
 This is where the periodic inspection rating comes in, based upon the usage of each crane will determine if you need annual, quarterly or monthly inspections, the ideology of “one size fits all” does not apply to cranes.
 So before you request bids for equipment maintenance, make sure that you are aware of your specific needs (if you are unsure as to what category your cranes fall under contact a crane specialist), because every inspection and service provider is different.
-If you wish to extend the life of your crane, the cost of a professional inspection program which is catered exactly to your specific needs, will be a worthwhile return on your investment.
+If you wish to extend the life of your crane, the cost of a professional inspection program, which is catered exactly to your specific needs, will be a worthwhile return on your investment.